Dataset Dynamics via Gradient Flows in Probability Space: Brief Discussion of Convergence and Guarantees

 where $\mu_t^{1\shortrightarrow2}\triangleq ((1-t)x + ty)_{\sharp}\pi$ is a geodesic in $\mathbb{W}_p(\cX)$ interpolating between $\mu^1$ and $\mu^2$.

-It can be shown that the functionals used in this work (Eq.~\eqref{eq:functionals}) are displacement convex under suitable conditions \citep{santambrogio2017euclidean}.
+It can be shown that the functionals used in this work (i.e., those in Eq.~\eqref{eq:functionals}) are displacement convex under suitable conditions \citep{santambrogio2017euclidean}.
 Specifically, $\cV$ and $\cW$ are $\lambda$-displacement convex if the underlying potentials $V$ and $W$ are $\lambda$-convex.
-Proving this form the internal energy functional $\cF$ requires some technical assumptions on $f$, \eg $f(0)=0$ and $s\mapsto s^df(s^{-d})$ is convex and decreasing and the underlying space is convex \citep[Thm 7.28]{santambrogio2017euclidean}.
+For the internal energy functional $\cF$, some technical assumptions on $f$ are needed, such as requiring that $f(0)=0$, $s\mapsto s^df(s^{-d})$ is convex and decreasing, and the underlying space is convex \citep[Thm 7.28]{santambrogio2017euclidean}.
 It is easy to see that simple functions, such as the entropy term discussed before, or power functions with exponent $q>1$, all satisfy this condition.

 The following result, one of the simplest in such family of guarantees, shows the crucial importance of $\lambda$-geodesic convexity for establishing guarantees of gradient flows in Wasserstein space: